-The Institute for Health Technology Transformation's iHT2 Health IT Summit takes a collaborative approach to addressing today's health IT challenges, with panel discussions emphasizing audience participation and a half-hour
+The Institute for Health Technology Transformation's iHT2 Health IT Summit takes a collaborative approach to addressing today's health IT challenges, with panel discussions emphasizing audience participation and a half-hour group exercise on the agenda.

 Attendees at the March event in San Francisco, the second of nine the organization will hold in 2012, used the group activity to discuss the specific health IT challenges that applied to their roles as C-level executives, administrators, program director and department managers.